linux-days-villach/06_docker-wetterhost/README.md

-# erebos + django + wagtail = <3
+# traefik + django + wagtail = <3
-A project to make the erebos website more manageable w/ wagtail.
+A project to illustrate the functionality of traefik as a reverse proxy.